reddustbuchi/ee.ylss/README.md

 ## Quick Start
 1. Unpack the downloaded archive
 2. Open *ee.ylss.ini* in a text editor and fill in according to the existing sample.
-The minimum information required is the YouTube stream URL and at least one time interval
+The minimum information required is the YouTube livestream URL and at least one time interval
 3. Save the ini file and run *ee.ylss.exe*

 ## Usage information